 And I know folks who deserve more than to simply fade away

-Everything we do is trashed into the coming yesterdays.
+And everything we do is trashed into the coming yesterdays.

 And it leaves me Brooklyn Blue,